Germany just got a universal basic income, and nobody noticed.

 Thus, even though the judges assumed some efficacy of the penalties to be self-evident, and accordingly did not declare them per se unconstitutional, the verdict imposes a hard limit of 30% of the basic allowance (excluding rent), beyond which no further cuts may now be made, no matter what.

 It is important to get the legal subtleties right.
-The court did not say that human dignity compels the state to support aaffirm any positive legal right to be supported under all conditions.
+The court did not say that the principle of human dignity compels the state to support its citizens with a UBI.
 It rather declared unconstitutional the total withdrawing of support, for lack of proof of efficacy – the judicial equivalent of a Jiu-Jitsu move.

 And that makes it sound not like that big of a thing.
 Which is likely the reason why the public, despite taking note of the verdict, has so far failed to realize its profound implications: To go from, essentially, ‘The Hunger Games’ to ‘As you like it.’ can, I believe, rightly be called a paradigm shift.